choria-io/website/blog/content/post/2019/12/30/whats_next_for_provisioning.md

  * Perhaps rename some of the keys in the JWT to be more spec compliant
  * Give the `choria/choria` module the ability to not manage `server.conf` so you can install plugins etc with Puppet but handle core config with provisioner
  * Hand in hand with the above change `choria/choria` will allow placing the JWT on the nodes
+ * Embed Open Policy Agent into the Server Provisioner to add arbitrary control around the provisioning process

 Longer term: